-Conspiracy theorists blame the U.S. for coronavirus.
+Conspiracy theorists blame U.S. for coronavirus.
 China is happy to encourage them.

 “They can’t cure covid-19 so they’re trying to pin it on China!” said one typical response.
 Others mocked the United States for not being able to produce as many as masks as China.

 By Wednesday, Zhong’s comments came full circle.
-Foreign Ministry spokesman Zhao Lijian did not speculate as to the virus’s origin or name any countries, but cited Zhong’s comments to conclude that China was never proven to be the origin.
+Foreign Ministry spokesman Zhao Lijian did not speculate as to the virus’s origin or name any countries, but he cited Zhong’s comments to conclude that China was never proven to be the origin.

 “It’s extremely irresponsible of some media to call the new coronavirus ‘Chinese virus,’ and we firmly oppose it,” Zhao told reporters at a daily briefing.
 “We have to work together to oppose the ‘information virus’ and ‘political virus.’”

-The same day, the Xinhua News Agency republished an essay that suggested the virus originated elsewhere and called for American officials and journalists to apologize.
+The same day, the state-run Xinhua News Agency republished an essay that suggested the virus originated elsewhere and that called for American officials and journalists to apologize.

 Dali Yang, an expert on Chinese politics at the University of Chicago, said he was not convinced that the outpouring of anti-U.S. rhetoric was wholly due to a sophisticated state disinformation campaign.
 But the flood of posts and essays, many seemingly written by authentic users, aligned neatly with the government narrative that casts doubt on China’s culpability, he said.